 6. Salvia (Zones 3-11)

-We gave you a full report on this heat-tolerant beauty in this article, but here’s a quick reminder of why this plant should be in every Southern garden:
+We gave you a full report on this heat-tolerant beauty in this salvia growing guide, but here’s a quick reminder of why this plant should be in every Southern garden.

 S. farinacea ‘Evolution,’ available from Nature Hills Nursery